epfl-ada/ada-2023-project-todolegax/README.md

 With:
 - $N_r =$ number of reviews received during the year
 - $N_b =$ number of different beers that recieved reviews
-- $N_t =$ number of different types (style) of beers that recieved reviews
+- $N_t =$ number of different types (style) of beers that received reviews

-The coefficients $\alpha, \beta, \gamma$ are manually set to 5, 2, and 1, respectively.
-This way, we put more wheight on the number of reviews, because we expect a bigger brewery to receive more reviews than a smaller one.
+The coefficients $\alpha, \beta, \gamma$ are manually set to $5$, $2$, and $1$, respectively.
+This way, we put more weight on the number of reviews, because we expect a large brewery to receive more reviews than a smaller one.
 The metrics are calculated for each brewery annually.

 For each year, the result for each brewery is normalized by dividing it by the maximum value of the year.
-This normalization process yields a value between 0 and 1 for each brewery, with the largest brewery of the year assigned a size index of 1.
+This normalization process yields a value between $0$ and $1$ for each brewery, with the largest brewery of the year assigned a size index of 1.

 Finally, to assess the size and popularity globally, we define the "macro" metrics as the mean of the metrics over the years.
 This will allow for general analysis over the entire dataset.

 The popularity metric turned out to be significantly skewed in comparison to the size metric.
 Despite several unsuccessful attempts to adjust it, we have decided to **focus solely on the size metric**.
-The size metrics exhibits a more natural distribution, enabling a clear distinction between small and large breweries unlike the popularity metric.
+The size metric exhibits a more natural distribution, enabling a clear distinction between small and large breweries unlike the popularity metric.

-Moreover, our study primarily aims to explore how the **size** influences beer reviews and perceived quality which is better encoded by the size metrics.
+Moreover, our study primarily aims to explore how the **size** influences beer reviews and perceived quality which is better encoded by the size metric.
 To validate the quality of the size metric, we compare its values (for selected breweries) with data sourced from the web.
 This comparison is outlined below:

 ## Methods 🛠️